ROCm/rocprofiler/README.md

   --ctx-limit <max number> - maximum number of outstanding contexts [0 - unlimited] --heartbeat <rate sec> - to print progress heartbeats [0 - disabled]

-  --hip-trace - to trace HIP, generates API execution stats and JSON file viewable in chrome tracing"
+  --hip-trace - to trace HIP, generates API execution stats and JSON file viewable in chrome tracing
-    Requires to set three options '--hsa-trace --stats --timestamp on'" Will be simplified to just one option in the next release"
+    Requires to set three options '--hsa-trace --stats --timestamp on' Will be simplified to just one option in the next release

 Configuration file:
   You can set your parameters defaults preferences in the configuration file 'rpl_rc.xml'.
 The search path sequence: .:/home/evgeny:<package path>